situmtech/cordova/README.md

 <h1 align="center">Situm Cordova Plugin</h1>
 </p>

-Situm Cordova Plugin is a set of utilities that allow any developer to build Cordova location based apps using Situm's indoor positioning system.
-Among many other capabilities, apps developed with Situm Cordova Plugin will be able to:
+[Situm Wayfinding](https://situm.com/wayfinding) for Capacitor and Cordova.
+Integrate plug&play navigation experience with floorplans, POIs, routes and turn-by-turn directions in no time.
+With the power of [Situm](https://www.situm.com/).

+This plugin has two parts:

+- The base SDK, the building blocks that allow you to:

-- Obtain information related to buildings where Situm's positioning system is already configured: floorplans, points of interest, geotriggered events, etc.
+  - obtain information related to buildings where Situm's positioning system is already configured: floorplans, points of interest, geotriggered events, etc.
-- Retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).
+  - retrieve the location of the smartphone inside these buildings (position, orientation, and floor where the smartphone is).
-- Compute a route from a point A (e.g. where the smartphone is) to a point B (e.g. any point of interest within the building).
+  - compute a route from a point A (e.g. where the smartphone is) to a point B (e.g. any point of interest within the building).
-- Trigger notifications when the user enters a certain area.
+  - trigger notifications when the user enters a certain area.

+- A full featured and easy to integrate UI component (`<map-view>`) that allows you to:
+  - show your cartography on a map
+  - show the user location on the map
+  - calculate point-to-point wayfinging routes
+  - explore points of interest on your buildings on the map

 <div align="center" style="text-align:center">